StefanRichterHuber/quickjs-wasm-java/README.md

 ## Architecture

 1. A java library with dependencies to log4j2 and chicory.
 MessagePack is used to serialize data between Java and Rust.
 2. A wasm library build with Rust which uses rquickjs to interface QuickJS.
 It uses wasip1 to interface with the JVM.
 A central struct `JSJavaProxy` is used to convert between Java and JS types and vice versa.
-It represents all types that can be passed between Java and JS.
+It represents all types that can be passed between Java and JS and is used to transfer data between the two runtimes, by serializing them to MessagePack.
 3 `QuickJS` runtime

+## License

+Licensed under MIT License ([LICENSE](LICENSE) or <http://opensource.org/licenses/MIT>)